yoavstr/scrapy/README.md

 1.  **Scraping Aquaman Villains:** This script extracts a list of Aquaman's enemies from a Wikipedia page, including their first appearance and a brief description.
 2.  **Scraping US Presidents:** This script extracts information about US Presidents from another Wikipedia page, including their birth/death years, name, party, term start date, election year(s), vice president(s), and a brief description scraped from their individual Wikipedia pages.
+3.  **Scraping 20th Century Wars:** This script extracts information from 3 different Wikipedia pages including relevant dates, names, involvements, and descriptions from the individual pages.

 The scraped data is processed and stored in pandas DataFrames for potential further analysis or use.